Blupo/Color/docs/color-types.md

 - Import alias: `Color.fromHSL`
 - Export alias: `Color.toHSL`
 - Import arguments/export values:
     - The hue in degrees
         - May export a hue of NaN
+    - The saturation, between 0 and 1
+    - The lightness, between 0 and 1

+## HSLuv

+Read about this color type on [its website](https://www.hsluv.org/)

+- Import alias: `Color.fromHSLuv`
+- Export alias: `Color.toHSLuv`
+- Import arguments/export values:
+    - The hue in degrees
+        - May export a hue of NaN